syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 #### Validating the created Postgres

-Back as a platform engineer, you want to ensure that the platform and Promise behaved as it should when creating the instances and that the instances have met the reequirements for the feature.
+Back as a platform engineer, you want to ensure that the platform and Promise behaved as it should when creating the Resources and that the Resources have met the requirements for the feature.

-After you applied the Kratix Resource Request in the step above, you should eventually see a new pod executing the `execute-pipeline.sh` script you created.
+After you applied the request in the step above, you should eventually see a new pod executing the `execute-pipeline.sh` script you created.